 82%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid description that clearly communicates both what the skill does and when to use it, with good trigger terms from the microservices domain.
-Its main weaknesses are that the capabilities listed are somewhat conceptual rather than concrete discrete actions, and there is moderate overlap risk with adjacent architecture-related skills.
+This is a solid description that clearly communicates both what the skill does and when to use it, with good trigger terms covering the microservices domain.
+Its main weaknesses are that the capabilities listed are somewhat conceptual rather than concrete discrete actions, and there is moderate overlap risk with adjacent architecture or distributed systems skills.

 Suggestions